CountBricks Replace Buffalo Box for Residential Homes

 6. Pressure test and backfill with compaction

-Because every neighborhood has unique soil conditions and utility depths, CountBricks uses geo-tagged data to select materials that last.
-For most homes we specify:
+CountBricks uses geo-tagged data to select materials that last.
+For most projects, we specify:

 • ASTM-approved curb stop sleeve